Adobe-Marketing-Cloud/Summit2018/exercise3/README.md

 1. Login to crx/de (http://localhost:4502/crx/de/index.jsp)
 2. Navigate to /apps/granite/ui/components/shell/help/about/about.jsp
-3. Between line 41 and 42, add the following line:
+3. Search for `<!-- Lab 729 insert line here -->`, replace it with the following line:
         `<p>Summit release: <%= version.getVersionInfo() %>	</p>`
 4. Save your changes
 5. Now look at the version pop-up (Help -> About screen), this now displays the version of the custom OSGi bundle.